JBE10/JBE10/README.md

 ---

 ### 🚀 About Me
-I'm a passionate Computer Engineering student at UADE (third year) with a strong interest in **backend development** and **cybersecurity**.
+I'm a passionate Computer Engineering student at UADE with a strong interest in **backend development** and **cybersecurity**.
 I enjoy solving problems through code, optimizing systems, and continuously learning new technologies.

 ---